P. K. Mookiah Thevar: Political career

 Later, he joined Forward Bloc, an Indian National Political Party, formed by Subhas Chandra Bose, under the guidance of Pasumpon Muthuramalinga Thevar.

 He was elected for the Periakulam Assembly constituency in 1952–57 as a Forward Bloc candidate.
 He also served as a Member of the Legislative Assembly in Usilampatti for four terms (1957–62, 1962–67, 1967–71, 1977–79).
+He was sworn in as Pro-tem speaker on 13th March 1967 in Guindy Raj Bhavan.
+He was part of the Business Advisory Committee of the Legislative Assembly in 1969, 1970, 1977.He was again sworn in as Pro-tem speaker on 1st July 1977 in Guindy, Raj Bhavan.

 In 1971 he matched the achievement of U. Muthuramalinga Thevar in winning both Assembly and Parliament elections simultaneously.
 His parliamentary constituency was that of Ramanathapuram district and his period of office as an MP ran from 1971 to 1977.
+Katchatheevu formed part of the Ramanad parliamentary constituency.
+On July 23rd, 1974, when Statements regarding "Agreement between India and Sri Lanka on boundary in Historical Waters between the Two countries and related matters" was to be made by then Indian External Affairs Minister Sri Swaran Singh in Parliament, Mookkiah Thevar walked out opposing the Agreement.
+Along with him, IUML MP S.M.
+Muhammed Sheriff of Periyakulam Lok Sabha Constituency, who was also the MP of Ramnad before Mookaiah Thevar, also walked out.

 Electoral records

 He was elected to the Tamil Nadu legislative assembly from Usilampatti constituency as an Independent candidate in 1957 election, and as a Forward Bloc candidate in 1962, 1967, 1971 and 1977 elections.